-(A continuing series on the treatment of OCD from one of Southern California’s OCD experts)
+(Part two of a continuing series on the treatment of OCD from one of Southern California’s OCD experts)

 When Damian was a student in college he took a biology class where he learned about “mutagens” – chemical substances that could possibly cause mutations in the human body and thus cause cancers to develop.
 He graduated and went on to go on to have a successful career in business.
 One day, after he needed to have his house treated for termites, he suddenly remembered his time in the biology lab and he began to think and worry about chemical mutagens.
 He began to worry that the insecticides that had been used on his house might be mutagenic and cause cancer.
 After the termite treatment, he spent days cleaning items in the house with cleansers and then he would need to decontaminate himself with long systematic showers.
 He would use gloves to clean but inevitably there would be “breakthrough contamination,” when he would inadvertently touch or bump into something that “just might” be contaminated.
 “I didn’t feel I could take the chance, so I felt I needed to wash and wash.”
 He began to worry about other chemicals, like cleaning solutions, insecticides (such as cans of Raid and ant traps under the kitchen sink), and fertilizers in the garden.
 He tried to avoid their use and to try to use “natural” cleansers and insecticides whenever he could.
 Yet, he was afraid of those too – “What if those too cause mutations?
 They haven’t been studied.
 We just don’t know.”
 Damian would wash for hours at a time trying to disinfect himself of potential mutagens.
 His life got narrower and narrower as he spent a large portion of every day fighting possible contaminants.